How to Start Growing Microgreens: A Beginner's Guide

 After growing microgreens for over seven years and logging more than 10,000 hours of hands-on experience, we've helped thousands of beginners get started through our YouTube channel, courses, and one-on-one conversations.
-In this guide, we're going to walk you through exactly where to start, what to invest in first, and most importantly—why starting small is actually the smartest move you can make.
+In this guide, we're going to walk you through exactly where to start, what to invest in first, and most importantly, why starting small is actually the smartest move you can make.

-Why Starting Small is a Smart Investment (And the Secret to Long-Term Success)
+Why Starting Small Is a Smart Investment (And the Secret to Long-Term Success)

 When you first get excited about microgreens, it's tempting to dive in headfirst.
 You might be thinking about buying a massive commercial grow rack, ordering seeds in bulk, investing in every possible tray size, and setting up an entire room dedicated to growing.
-We totally understand that enthusiasm—we've been there!
+We totally understand that enthusiasm, we've been there!
 But here's what we've learned from our own journey and from watching thousands of beginners: starting small is actually the fastest path to growing well and avoiding costly mistakes.

 Think of microgreens like learning to cook.
 You wouldn't buy a full professional kitchen before learning how to properly sauté vegetables or bake bread, right?
 The same principle applies here.
 Starting with a manageable setup allows you to: